-The user in that discussion makes a very valid point that Graham recommended a P/E ratio no higher than 13.3 against an AA bond yield of 7.5%.
+The user in this discussion makes a very valid point that Graham recommended a P/E ratio no higher than 13.3 against an AA bond yield of 7.5%.
 Based on that principle, a defensive investor today should consider stocks with P/E < 37.17 since 10-year AA corporate bond yields as of 03/23/2015 are 2.69%.

 37÷15 = 2.467